Live Music District

 ABOUT TRINIDAD AND TOBAGO’S FIRST LIVE MUSIC DISTRICT

-In October 2017, the plans for the first Live Music District of Trinidad and Tobago were released in Fiscal 2018’s Budget Speech in Parliament.
-Stakeholders of the local music industry were engaged before the end of that very month, and more details were released.
-By then, venue assessments had already begun with most owners/ managers expressing both interest and excitement at the prospect of adding live music into their weekly mix.
+In October 2017, the plans for the first Live Music District of Trinidad and Tobago were disclosed in Fiscal 2018/2019’s Budget Speech in Parliament.
+Stakeholders of the local music industry were engaged before the end of that very month and were provided with more details at an open forum.
+By then, venue assessments had already begun with most owners/managers expressing both interest and excitement at the prospect of adding live music into their weekly mix.

-Music Cities/ Live Music Districts have become a global trend and are seen as economic drivers and tourism development catalysts.
-Each Music City is unique in nature, varying by culture, demographics and dynamics that can only be fully explored upon a committed engagement of the development process.
-There are critical success factors no matter what geographic location these Music Cities are found in, but Trinidad and Tobago possess everything necessary to begin this exciting journey in music.
+Music Cities/Live Music Districts have become a global trend and are seen as economic drivers and tourism development catalysts.
+Each Music City is unique in nature - varying by culture, demographics and dynamics - which can only be fully explored upon a committed engagement of the development process.
+There are critical success factors no matter what geographic location these Music Cities are found in, but Trinidad and Tobago possesses everything necessary to begin this exciting journey in music.

-MusicTT has identified the City of Port of Spain as the first Live Music District for Trinidad & Tobago.
-The main areas within the City that will be targeted include the heart of Port of Spain, St. James, St. Clair, Ariapita Avenue, as well as the surrounding hotels, restaurants, squares and other bustling areas.
-These areas were chosen due to the already-present infrastructure suited for live music as well as the existence of a solid customer base who currently frequent these areas.
-It will therefore be both cost-effective and efficient in developing the best-suited business model for the area.
+MusicTT identified the City of Port of Spain as the first Live Music District for Trinidad & Tobago.
+This area was chosen due to the already-present infrastructure suited for live music as well as the existence of a solid customer base who currently frequent this area.